Sharing notebooks

 CoCalc (formerly SageMathCloud) allows collaborative editing of notebooks in the cloud

-Google’s colaboratory lets you work on notebooks in the cloud, and you can read and write to notebook files on Drive
+Google’s Colaboratory lets you work on notebooks in the cloud, and you can read and write to notebook files on Drive

 Microsoft Azure Notebooks also offers free notebooks in the cloud